AVoss84/project_template/README.md

-# Python template for generic Data Science package
+# Template for generic Python package (Data Science use case)

 This is a blueprint of a generic end-to-end data science project, i.e. building a Python package along the usual steps: data preprocessing, model training, prediction, postprocessing, REST API construction (for real-time model serving) and containerization for final deployment as a microservice.